eddiethedean/arrayops/docs/contributing.md

 ### Prerequisites

 - Python 3.8 or higher
-- Rust 1.70 or higher
+- Rust 1.75 or higher (required for SIMD optimizations)
 - `maturin` (for building the extension)
 - `git` for version control